[Tolen Ren's memory]

 KIM: Shields at ninety percent and holding.

-JANEWAY: Commander, prepare to initiate attack manoeuvre kappa zero one zero.
+JANEWAY: Commander, prepare to initiate attack manoeuvre kappa zero one

 CHAKOTAY: Captain, if you don't mind, there's a Maquis trick we